bnordli/home/raspberry/README.md

 # Availability checker

-Home Assistant (and therefore Raspberry) availability checked using a scheduled [Rackstation](../rackstation) task (`curl raspberrypi:8123`, send notification on non-zero exit).
+Home Assistant (and therefore Raspberry) availability checked using a scheduled [Rackstation](../rackstation) task (`curl -m 3 raspberrypi:8123`, send notification on non-zero exit).
 Thus I will quickly get an email if the instance cannot be reached.